FarahJamal/Second_Task/README.md

-# Mindset Growth.:smile:😌
+# Mindset Growth.😄

 #### My name is <span style="color:blue">Farah Jamal</span> I will show to you som things about Mindset Grouth.

 # Growth Mindest Def:

-1-What is growth mindset :question:
+1-What is growth mindset ❓

     “A growth mindset is when students understand that their abilities can be developed,” (Dweck, 2014).
-2-What does it mean to have a growth mindset :question:
+2-What does it mean to have a growth mindset ❓

       When someone has a growth mindset they believe that they can continue to learn and become more intelligent with effort.
 In contrast, someone who has a fixed mindset believes that they are born with a certain amount of talent and intelligence and that cannot be improved no matter how much effort they put forth.

-3-Why is having a growth mindset important as a student and professional :question:
+3-Why is having a growth mindset important as a student and professional ❓

     Having a growth mindset is something that employers are always looking for.
 If you believe that you can learn and become more skilled and intelligent you will be a harder worker and you will excel in whatever you do.
 As a student, you will be open to learning new things and new information will come easily to you.